Classroom Belief Statements

 We're a team.

-Please check and SIGN agendas nightly.
+Please check student agendas nightly.
 This is one tool used to ensure student success and parent/teacher/student communication.
-I will check my homeroom class agendas every morning with a stamp.
-Students will write down their nightly homework and other important class projects in their agendas.
+Students will write down their nightly homework and other important class projects and reminders in their agendas.

 Daily in-class assignments will be graded.
-In addition, we will have 4 Unit Assessments, one taking place each quarter.
-Power Point study guides will be emailed home a week prior to tests.
+In addition, we will have 4 Unit Assessments/Projects, one taking place each quarter.
+The units of study include Ancient Civilizations of Mesoamerica, American Indian life in the Americas, European exploration of the Americas, and Colonial America.